ariaz/Intro-to-d3-using-tributary/README.md

-A quick intro to d3 (container, data binding, scales, transitions) using Tributary
+a quick intro to d3 (container, data binding, scales, transitions) using Tributary